-The purpose of the Resource Officer/Community Liaison Program is to ensure that members of the Boston College Police Department have an opportunity to reach out to and work with staff and residents of this community.
-Members of the BCPD are assigned to different Academic/Administrative Offices, Residence Hall or Community Organizations.
-The emphasis of the program shall be to enhance the knowledge, communication and overall safety of all within the community.
+The purpose of the Community Resource Officer is to provide an opportunity for a dedicated point of contact to reach out to and work with staff and residents of this community.
+The C.R.O. is assigned to all Academic/Administrative Offices, Residence Hall or Community Organizations.
+The emphasis of the program shall be to enhance the knowledge, communication and overall safety of all within the community through programming, partnerships and outreach efforts.